 EMPTYING ASHES use the door handle tool to open the door.
 Stir the fire with a poker.
-Use the angled ashpan tool to lift out the ashpan.
+Use the ashpan tool to lift out the ashpan.
 Remember to let ash cool before disposing in plastic sacks or dustbins.
-There is no need to empty every last speck, but it comes into contact with the underside of the grate.
+There is no need to empty every last speck, but ash from mineral fuels should never be allowed to build up so that it comes into contact with the underside of the grate.